 This alliteration made Midhir start.
 He had always been treated with respect, even by his enemies.
 Never had anyone spoken back to him thus.

 ‘I’m not prepared to bargain with a truculent knave like you.
-Slavery is too good for you.
-I see I should never be easy with you as my slave.’
+It will be a true pleasure to break your spirit when you are my slave.’